Wednesday, 7 January 2026

 With Madeira emerging as a major trading hub due to the Sugar trade The Portuguese Empire was able to use it to explore further along Africa's Atlantic Coast during this time.
 In around 1471 they arrived in what is now considered the nation of Ghana.
 Finding the area to be rich in Gold they colonised it by dividing it up into Captaincies and appointing Donatário to run it.
 The area became known as; "The Portuguese Gold Coast."
 In 1642 The Portuguese Empire lost a war for control of the area with what was then The Republic of the Seven United Netherlands (The Dutch Republic).
 The area then became known as; "The Dutch Gold Coast."

 In 1621 the Dutch West India Company (GWC) was established.
 The Dutch Republic gave this Private Corporation a monopoly on all trade from The Dutch Gold Coast across to Dutch Colonies in The Americas.
-Places such as "New Netherland" in what is now considered the US States of New York, New Jersey, Delaware, Connecticut, Pennsylvania and Rhode Island and the modern nations of Suriname which borders Brazil to the North.
+Places such as "New Netherland" in what is now considered the US States of New York, New Jersey, Delaware, Connecticut, Pennsylvania and Rhode Island and the modern nation of Suriname which borders Brazil to the North.
 Here the Dutch West India Company linked up with the Dutch East India Company (VOC) - the World's first Multinational Corporation.

-Like The Portuguese Empire the Dutch West India Company discovered that the local climate in The Americas was pretty good for growing Sugarcane, which could then be sold as the very profitable Cash-Crop Sugar.
+Like The Portuguese Empire the Dutch West India Company discovered that the local climate in The Americas was pretty good for growing Sugarcane, which could then be sold as the very profitable Cash-Crop, Sugar.
 The Dutch West India Company's operations in The Dutch Gold Coast brought it into contact with The Ashanti Empire.
 A Colonial Power itself The Ashanti Empire established itself by militarily conquering its neighbours and seizing them as Slaves.
 Slavery being something which has been practiced by, really, all Races and Cultures against all other Races and Cultures across the World throughout of all of Human history.
 One of the first things The Ashanti Empire did when it encountered Portuguese and then Dutch traders was try and sell them Sub-Saharan or Black Slaves.
 Assuring the White Europeans that it was perfectly acceptable to keep and sell Black people as Slaves.

 The Dutch West India Company quickly noticed how the Donatário in Madeira and Brazil's use of small numbers of locally captured Slaves helped boost the profits from their Sugar plantations.
 They then realised that if they used large numbers of Black Slaves provided to them by The Ashanti Empire in their Sugar plantations in The Americas it would boost their profits by large amounts.
 Thus The Atlantic Slave Trade began.

 With The Atlantic Slave Trade boosting its profits massively the Dutch West India Company soon became far richer than the Donatário of The 15 Captaincies of Brazil.
 So declared war on them to seize more territory - The Dutch Invasion of Brazil (1624-1654) sometimes known as; "The Sugar Wars."
 This forced The Portuguese Empire to take The 15 Captaincies of Brazil back under its control.
 Taking them out of what we would now consider the Private Sector into the Public Sector (Nationalisation).
 In order to survive The Portuguese Empire was forced to adopt the business model of the Dutch East India Company and start participating in The Atlantic Slave.
-Soon every plantation in The Americas growing things like Coffee, Cotton and Bananas, not just Sugar, had to start participating in The Atlantic Slave Trade in order to not be forced out of business by competitors who were participating in The Atlantic Slave Trade.
+Soon every plantation in The Americas growing things like Coffee, Cotton, Tobacco and Bananas, not just Sugar, had to start participating in The Atlantic Slave Trade in order to not be forced out of business by competitors who were participating in The Atlantic Slave Trade.

 Christopher Columbus' accidental collision with The Americas came right at the end of a period of European history known as; "The Dark Ages."
 During this time the rule of the Roman Catholic Christian Church was absolute.
 Anything which challenged the total authority of the Catholic Church, such as art, science or philosophy was illegal.
 This was the era of The Spanish Inquisition.
 It was also the era in which Galileo Galilei observed, correctly, that the Earth orbits the Sun.
 Not the other way around, as the Catholic Church dictated.
 Something which saw Galileo imprisoned, tortured and banished for 350 years.